openpnp/openpnp/DetectRectlinearSymmetry.md

 3. Adjust the **Threshold** to capture the span of the asymmetric dimension.
 4. Optionally adjust the **Min.
 Detail Size** to suppress artifacts that are not relevant.

-## Bottom Vision Pipeline Control
+## Automatic Bottom Vision Pipeline Control

-The Bottom Vision pipeline is parametrized by OpenPnP, so that some stage properties are controlled from the calling function:
+The Bottom Vision pipeline is parametrized by OpenPnP, i.e. some stage properties are controlled from the calling function:

 - Background removal is controlled as described on the [Nozzle Tip Background Calibration page](https://github.com/openpnp/openpnp/wiki/Nozzle-Tip-Background-Calibration#calibration-pipeline-control)
 - The location where the DetectRectlinearSymmetry stage searches for the part is controlled through the "alignment.center" pipeline property.
 Typically just the center of the camera.
 - The **expectedAngle** property of the DetectRectlinearSymmetry stage is controlled through the "alignment.expectedAngle" pipeline property.
 This is set to the nominal alignment angle.
 - The **searchDistance** property of the DetectRectlinearSymmetry stage is controlled through the "alignment.searchDistance" pipeline property.
-This is taken from the Nozzle Tip configuration, **Max.
-Pick Tolerance**, [see above]().
+This is taken from the Nozzle Tip Configuration **Max.
+Pick Tolerance**, [see above](#nozzle-tip-configuration).
 -  The **maxWidth** and **maxHeight** properties of the DetectRectlinearSymmetry stage are controlled through the "alignment.maxWidth" and "alignment.maxHeight" pipeline properties, respectively.
 If the **Part size check** is enabled on the Vision Settings, the effective part size is taken (with the **Size tolerance** added).
 If no part size info is present, the **Max.
 Part Diameter** from the nozzle tip is taken.

+In addition, the visible parameters are obviously controlled too.
+Please consult the [Pipeline Parameters](https://github.com/openpnp/openpnp/wiki/Exposed-Pipeline-Parameters) inside the pipeline to see how.

 ## Configuring the DetectRectlinearSymmetry Stage